-There are plenty of UPI payment apps are available which include the BHIM UPI app from NPCI itself.
+There are plenty of UPI payment apps available which include the BHIM UPI app from NPCI itself.

-Also, there are almost all banks have their own UPI app which can be downloaded from their website or application stores such as Google Playstore or Apple App store.
+Also, there are almost all banks have their own UPI app which can be downloaded from their website or application stores such as Google Playstore or Apple App Store.

 Alternatively, you can use UPI apps from digital wallets such as the Paytm UPI app, Amazon UPI app, etc. It is very difficult to figure out the best UPI app.

 Once the application is installed, the basic setup or UPI registration is almost the same in all apps even though there are changes in interfaces.